MicrosoftDocs/learn/learn-pr/student-evangelism/altair-azure-sphere-secure-emulator/includes/03-exercise-get-connection-information.md

 2. Copy the Azure Sphere tenant ID to Notepad, as you'll need it soon.

-In the next unit, you will learn how to create the certificates required to secure the communications to the test.mosquitto.org MQTT broker.
+In the next unit, you'll learn how to create the certificates required to secure the communications to the test.mosquitto.org MQTT broker.